 Remember Bowa Marita?
 Watch his case study video here:

-When he purchased the solar pump, he decided to plant bananas.
+When he purchased the solar water pump, he decided to plant bananas.
 This was because he could now irrigate for free using the solar pump and no longer had to worry about the hard, manual labour of carrying water.
 These bananas are now mature and ready to harvest.
 He explained that because the irrigation has been free he has experienced no input costs from this crop and he see that everything he harvests will be going to profit.

 “Keep doing your great work and continue to move forward” – Bowa Marita